scottbarnes/reconcile/README.md

      fetch-data
        Download the latest OL editions dump from https://openlibrary.org/data/ol_dump_editions_latest.txt.gz and the latest (ideally) [date]_physical_direct.tsv, from https://archive.org/download/ia-abc-historical-data/ which has the ia_od <-> ia_ol_id mapping.

-     parse-data
-       Parse an Open Library editions dump from https://openlibrary.org/developers/dumps and write the output to a .tsv in the format: ol_edition_id   ol_work_id      ol_ocaid        has_multiple_works      has_ia_source_record

      create-db
-       Create the tables and insert the data.
-NOTE: You must parse the data first.
+       Parse the data, create the tables, and insert the data.
+NOTE: you must fetch the data first.

      all-reports
-       Just run all the reports because these commands are way too long to type.
+       Just run all the reports because typing them individually too long.
 ```
 Run the commands in order, top to bottom, to:
 - download the necessary database dumps;
-- parse them;
-- create the database and import the parsed data, and
+- create the database, parse and import the data, and
 - run the reports.

 ### Step by step